kubeshop/testkube/docs/demo-video/scenario.md

 ## Get Your Cluster First

+As Testkube is cloud/Kubernetes native testing tool it need to have Kubernetes cluster ready.

-Prerequisite for this demo is to get some Kubernetes cluster.
-We're using GKE (Google Kuberntetes Engine) - but you can use whatever you want.
+We'll be using GKE (Google Kuberntetes Engine) for purpose of this introduction but you can use whatever you want.

 ## Installing Testkube Kubectl CLI plugin.